 - No Extra Activity Fees

 We help students pursue many interests, for fun and competency.
-Students have open access to teams, bands and clubs because your tuition covers co-curricular activities.
-The exception is special travel and accommodation opportunities, which we invoice separately.
+Students have access to a variety of teams, bands and clubs because tuition covers a lot of activities outside of the classroom that support learning.
+The exception is travel, accommodation opportunities etc., which we invoice separately.

 - Inclusive Programs

 Every student gets the chance to nurture new or ongoing interests, make friends, learn about teamwork, and develop their leadership abilities.
 Programs and activities are all included in tuition.

 Our 220-acre campus combines state of the art facilities within an expansive natural setting.
 We can focus on developing well-balanced students who acquire excellence in scholarship, leadership and character.
 At any moment they may be in our new, 65,000 square foot wing working in advanced fine arts spaces, or in an outdoor class setting.
 Our buildings were built thanks to our generous donors, and your tuition helps maintain our campus.

 We use top-of-the-line classroom and equipment.
 We have specialists helping, like our science lab technician, current technology such as 3D printers, top-of-the-line athletic equipment, and outdoor equipment including skis, so you don’t have to rent or buy them.
 These are examples; there’s much more.